pow-auth/pow/lib/extensions/persistent_session/README.md

 # PowPersistentSession

-This extension will permit reissuing sessions, by setting a cookie with a 30 day expiration (renewed on every request).
+This extension will permit reissuing sessions, by setting a cookie with a 30-day expiration (renewed on every request).
 The token in this cookie can be used exactly once to create the session.
 When the session has been created, the cookie will be updated with a new id.

 ## Installation